Tahseen-Zaman/blockchain_basic/readme.md

-Here's a README file to guide users on how to use this blockchain-based book checkout system.

----

 # Blockchain-Based Book Checkout System

 This application is a basic blockchain-based book checkout system, built with Go.
 It allows you to add books and checkout records to a blockchain, providing immutability and validation for each book checkout transaction.